bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### Compose Manager

 Adds docker-compose and a management panel to unRAID.
-Not being able to customize the icon is annoying.

 ### USB Manager